steverozen/PCAWG7/README.md

 ## Purpose

-Contains data from Alexandrov, Kim, Haradhvala, Huang et al., ‘Repertoire of Mutational Signatures in Human Cancer’.
+Contains data from Alexandrov, Kim, Haradhvala, Huang et al., 'Repertoire of Mutational Signatures in Human Cancer'.
 Please see `?PCAWG7`.
 The reference for the data is Alexandrov, L.B., Kim, J., Haradhvala, N.J. et al. The repertoire of mutational signatures in human cancer.
 Nature 578, 94-101 (2020).